mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

    :align: center

-But if you get the same result as there :
+But if you get the same result as below:

 .. figure:: _static/SSHExpectedBootProblem.png
    :width: 800